-I think my husband and I have a love affair with the Alps.
-We’ve never really been beach goers.
-Don’t get me wrong, I like the beach, it’s nice to walk along the promenade and the bars are always fun (albeit overpriced), but for us the mountains is where we would rather be.
+I have a love affair with the Alps.
+I’ve never really been a beach goer.
+Don’t get me wrong, I like the beach, it’s nice to walk along the promenade and the bars are always fun, but for me the mountains is where I would rather be.

 Maybe it’s because I grew up in Alaska, but I think it is more than that.
 I love the crisp air of the mountains.
 I especially love having these huge masses of rock formations jutting out of the ground and surrounding me.
 There’s something safe and comforting about that.

-I like the idea that there is so much to explore, countless trails to hike, and beautiful beautiful places to visit in the mountains.
+I like the idea that there is so much to explore, countless trails to hike, and always something new.
 And I cannot forget to mention the culture.
 I have talked about this with a lot of people, and I think there is a very distinct culture that comes with living in the mountains.
 I don’t exactly how to describe it, but I love the people and attitudes that go along with these mountainous areas.

-Back to the Alps.
-If you’ve never been and love the mountains it’s absolutely worth a trip.
-The enormous mountains span across seven countries, with each country sharing it’s own unique flavor.
+If you’ve never been and love the mountains then Austria is absolutely worth adding to your list.
+The enormous Alpine mountains span across seven countries, with each country sharing it’s own unique flavor.

 In Austria, the fare is much cheaper than it’s Swiss counterparts, and the local food is hearty.
 If you want a spirit to warm you up, schnapps are abound in little shops and all of the restaurants and cafes around.
 Many of these shops let you taste samples of their schnapps.
 In fact, they will usually let you try as many as you like!